-Originally constructed to crush sugar cane utilizing the power of the 16 – 18 million gallons of water flowing from the spring daily, the mill boasts a 100 ft. undershot waterwheel.The actual construction date of the mill is a source of much debate.
+Originally constructed in the 1830s to crush sugar cane utilizing the power of the 16 – 18 million gallons of water flowing from the spring daily, the mill features a 30 foot. undershot waterwheel.The mill was rebuilt around 1900.

 Legend tells of mill stones being thrown into the spring although none have ever been recovered.
 In 1961 the mill was again scheduled for destruction.
 Just an old building to many, Peter Schwarze felt quite differently.

 A fifth generation grist miller newly arrived in Florida, Peter saw a treasure that must be saved.
 He arranged to lease and restore the mill, moved his wife and daughter to the 'Fountain of Youth' and began once again grinding flour in the mill building.
 His gristmill was of his own design, an adjustable underrunner mill with small French buhr stones that was electrically powered.